Adarsh88/Musilizer/README.md

 ### Then we go to retrieve page and enter our music code.
 ![retrieve](https://user-images.githubusercontent.com/44509204/119488702-77e2a780-bd78-11eb-9508-e146712642cb.png)

-# 7. PLay our music visualization
+# 8. Play our music visualization

 ### Enjoy your music visualization over here.
 We can play another song also by mentioning the retrieval code
 ![play](https://user-images.githubusercontent.com/44509204/119488724-7fa24c00-bd78-11eb-8bea-a1c2970ca2ea.png)